 - B-cell/Antibody response

 - Neutralizing vs non-neutralizing

 - Neutralizing titer

 - Avidity/affinity of antibodies

-- T-cell response
+- T-cell response (often measured by cytokine secretion)

-- Cell mediated: Th1/Cytotoxic T Lymphocytes (CTL)
+- Cell mediated: Th1/Cytotoxic T Lymphocytes (CTL)/CD8+

 - o Humoral: Th2/CD4+

 Neutralizing antibodies provide protection against viral infection and replication.
 They bind to key functional parts of the virus.
 Non-neutralizing antibodies can be beneficial by marking a virus for destruction, but they do not interfere with virus activities such as infection and replication, and they are also associated with ADE.
 High antibody titer is generally required for optimal protection.
 Avidity or affinity of the antibody binding to an antigen is another important measure of an effective antibody.
 An ideal B-cell response involves high-avidity neutralizing antibodies that bind to multiple viral epitopes.
 The sections below address details of measuring each of these key metrics.
+T-cell responses are often measured by cytokine secretion, or by counting cytokine secreting cells.